 The Louisiana pension fund aims for optimal diversification via three FoHFs and Bridgewater

 Staffers at the second-largest pension plan in the Louisiana

 have spent the last 18 months conducting a thorough review of

-prolonged period of hedge fund underperformance compared to
+with a prolonged period of hedge fund underperformance compared

 cornerstone of a successful absolute return allocation.